wildtechgarden/server-alpine-linux-docs4web/src/server-install-config/create-semi-data-install/_index.md

 ##### Reboot

+* You may need to update your system's configuration (e.g. BIOS setup) to boot from the new boot partition before Alpine will start up on the new system.
+* It may also help to remove the installation media once the system has started to reset during reboot.

 ```shell
 reboot
 ```

-* You may need to update your system's configuration to boot from the new boot partition before Alpine will start up on the new system.
-* It may also help to remove the installation media once the system has started to reset during reboot.

-Now you system is operating like the initial boot of a Raspberry Pi.
+The rest of this guide is now in sync regardless of whether you are starting with a Pi (or other ARM) install, or an x86_64/x86 system.

 ### Add a 'config' partition